-The Small and Medium Enterprises (SMEs) are a critical aspect of economic development of any
+The Small and Medium Enterprises (SMEs) are a critical aspect of

 country.
 They are the drivers of a country’s GDP growth and employment creation.
 However, many SMEs particularly in developing economies, struggle to grow both in revenues and profitability.
 A casual observation reveals that a great majority (probably 99%) of the ones that survive the infant death of startups in the first 5 years will never become big organizations.